Edu-2de/Jammming/README.md

-# 🎧 Jammming – Crie e salve playlists no Spotify com React.js
+# 🎧 Jammming – Create and Save Playlists to Spotify with React.js

-Jammming é uma aplicação web que permite aos usuários pesquisarem faixas musicais usando a API do Spotify, criarem playlists personalizadas e salvá-las diretamente em suas contas do Spotify.
+Jammming is a web application that allows users to search for music tracks using the Spotify API, build custom playlists, and save them directly to their Spotify accounts.

-## 🚀 Funcionalidades
+## Features

-- 🔍 Buscar músicas por nome, artista ou álbum
-- ➕ Adicionar músicas à playlist personalizada
+- Search for tracks by song name, artist, or album
-- ✏️ Renomear a playlist
+- Add tracks to a personalized playlist
+- Rename the playlist
-- ❌ Remover músicas da playlist
+- Remove tracks from the playlist
-- ✅ Salvar playlists na conta do Spotify
+- Save playlists to your Spotify account

-## 🛠 Tecnologias Utilizadas
+## Technologies Used

-- **React.js** – Criação da interface e gerenciamento de estado com Hooks
+- **React.js** – UI creation and state management with Hooks
-- **JavaScript (ES6+)** – Lógica e manipulação de dados
+- **JavaScript (ES6+)** – Logic and data manipulation
-- **Spotify Web API** – Integração com dados e permissões de usuário
+- **Spotify Web API** – Integration with user data and Spotify services
-- **CSS** – Estilização moderna e responsiva
+- **CSS** – Modern and responsive styling

-## 📦 Instalação